Here are the questions we get asked the most about adopting a cat from AWL.

 In these particular cases, we ask you to fill in an application form to help us decide who the most suitable match is.
 We want to get a good indication that the cat is going to fit in with your home and lifestyle.

-If you've been successful, one of the AWL team will get in touch within three days of the closing date.
+If you've been successful, one of the AWL team will get in touch.

 How long do cats stay in the shelter?